aws-samples/aws-secure-environment-accelerator/README.md

 - Only 1 auto-deployed TGW per account is supported
 - VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints
 - If the master account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC
-- Firewall updates are performed using the firewall in-instance update capabailities.
-To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's are blocked)
+- Firewall updates are to be performed using the firewall OS based update capabailities.
+To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's will block a parallel deployment)

-**STOP HERE, YOU ARE DONE**
+# **STOP HERE, YOU ARE DONE, ENJOY!**

-## Release Process
+## Creating a new Accelerator Release (GitHub Release Process)

 1. Ensure `master` is in a suitable state
 2. Create a version branch with [SemVer](https://semver.org/) semantics and a `release/` prefix: e.g. `release/v1.0.5`